Bowel (Colorectal) Cancer

 Most people did receive support and information from a stoma nurse, but many still said that important aspects of their experience were never mentioned until something went wrong.
 They felt strongly that they would have been less distressed if more comprehensive information about common problems with stomas and quality of life issues had been offered as a matter of routine.

 Many people were extremely alarmed the first time their stoma bag ballooned (became inflated with gas) although they later learned that this happens commonly.
-A woman who counsels other cancer patients believed that people should be offered more information about quality of life issues like how a stoma might affect their personal relationships (Interview 08).
-A man who has had an ileostomy for 30 years maintains that the best information and support comes from other people with stomas.
-He describes a phone call from a distressed friend who did not know what to do when his ileostomy began to bleed.
+A woman (interview 08) who counseled other cancer patients believed that people should be offered more information about quality of life issues like how a stoma might affect their personal relationships.
+A man who had an ileostomy for 30 years maintained that the best information and support comes from other people with stomas.
+He described a phone call from a distressed friend who did not know what to do when his ileostomy began to bleed.

 He feels that there is no substitute for personal experience of life with a stoma.